 The Dracaland was always at war somewhere with somebody; it was its way and purpose.

 A historical fantasy based around the turbulent opening of Japan to the West in the middle of the 19th century.
 Being a Fantasy Counterpart Culture, the names are different.
 Japan is "Yamato", China is "Qin", the British Empire is the Dracaland Empire and so on."The Shadow of the Black Wings" is the first volume in James Calbraith's "The Year of the Dragon" saga.
-Two of four planned books have been published as of 2012:

 The Shadow of the Black Wings (2012)